pnsaeta/p064/docs/FO-Series.md

 ### Some Important Taylor Series

-Physicists should know the following series cold; they arise very frequently in physics and it is worth your time to learn so well that you don't need to think about them:
+Physicists should know the following series cold; they arise very frequently in physics and it is worth your time to learn so well that you don't need to think about them.
+(Actually, each of these is a **Maclaurin series**, which is a form of Taylor series ):

 \begin{align}
   e^x &= 1 + x + \frac{x^2}{2!} + \frac{x^3}{3!} + \frac{x^4}{4!} + \cdots &  &-\infty < x <\infty \notag \\\